RQC-HU/sum_dirac_dfcoef/README.md

 ## Options

-optional arguments (-f and -mol are required)
+optional arguments (--input and --mol are required)

 - -h, --help